jdittrich/userNeedResearchBook/text/dataGathering.md

 > You said that the client is often unclear in what he wants and says things like »it should pop more«.
 I write that here in the diagram, so I can remember it.

 Using different methods and switching between them may seem like additional work.
-However, it can ease your work and, at the same time, increase its outcomes – just like choosing the right tools in manual crafts.
+However, it can ease your work and, at the same time, improve its outcomes – just like choosing the right tools in manual crafts.

 ## Recording data